cmrust/directv-cli/README.md

 ### Config file

-You can store the variables IP address and Client address in a config file, so that they don't have be typed every time the command's invoked.
+You can store the variables IP address and client address in a config file, so that they don't have be typed every time the command's invoked.

 To store these, create a plaintext file, `.directvrc`, in the user's home directory, with JSON contents like: